makrai/notes/rogers2002-bertology.md

   * On some tasks, a randomly initialized and fine-tuned BERT obtains competitive or higher results than the pre-trained BERT (Kovaleva+ 2019)
   * Prasanna+ (2020): most weights of pre-trained BERT are useful in fine-tuning, although there are "better" and "worse" subnetworks.
-One explanation is that pre-trained weights
-    * help the fine-tuned BERT find wider and flatter areas with smaller generalization error, which makes the model more robust to overfitting (see Figure 5 from Hao+ (2019))
+    * One explanation: pre-trained weights help to find wider and flatter areas with smaller generalization error, which makes the model more robust to overfitting (see Figure 5 from Hao+ (2019))
   * Most new models' gains are often marginal, and estimates of model stability and significance testing are very rare
 * Continual learning (Sun+ 2019b)